rockerBOO/awesome-neovim/README.md

 - [neko-night/nvim](https://github.com/neko-night/nvim) - A buffet of colorschemes for every taste and mood.
 - [ptdewey/monalisa-nvim](https://github.com/ptdewey/monalisa-nvim) - A dark and colorful Mona Lisa inspired colorscheme.
 - [ntk148v/slack.nvim](https://github.com/ntk148v/slack.nvim) - A ported Slack colorscheme.
-- [motaz-shokry/gruvbox.nvim](https://gitlab.com/motaz-shokry/gruvbox.nvim) - A new gruvbox that the hard variant bg is "#1b1b1b", and it comes with 4 variants (maybe more in futrue)
+- [motaz-shokry/gruvbox.nvim](https://gitlab.com/motaz-shokry/gruvbox.nvim) - A new gruvbox that the hard variant bg is "#1b1b1b", and it comes with 4 variants (maybe more in futrue).

 ### Lua Colorscheme